I’m sure you’ve heard that content has to sound more human, build trust and create real connection. So why is that so hard to achieve?

 Seeing that pattern repeatedly pushed me to focus on communication itself.
 That focus eventually led me back to school to pursue two master’s degrees in strategic and professional communication.

-So, it was time take take all of this and turn it into a framework to help businesses.
+So, it was time to turn the experience, the research, and the degrees into a framework to help businesses.

 The STAMP Framework